 Because white blood cells (WBCs), immunoglobulins, and complement are normally sparse or absent from cerebrospinal fluid (CSF), bacteria initially multiply without causing inflammation.
 Later, bacteria release endotoxins, teichoic acid, and other substances that trigger an inflammatory response with mediators such as WBCs and tumor necrosis factor (TNF).
 Typically in CSF, levels of protein increase, and because bacteria consume glucose and because less glucose is transported into the CSF, glucose levels decrease.
 Brain parenchyma is typically affected in acute bacterial meningitis.

 Inflammation in the subarachnoid space is accompanied by cortical encephalitis and ventriculitis.

 Complications of bacterial meningitis are common and may include

 Arterial or venous infarcts due to inflammation and thrombosis of arteries and veins in superficial and sometimes deep areas of brain

 Abducens palsy Sixth Cranial (Abducens) Nerve Palsy Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
 The eye may be slightly adducted when the patient looks straight ahead.
-The palsy may be secondary to nerve... read more due to inflammation of the 6th cranial nerve
+The palsy may be secondary to nerve... read more due to compression or inflammation of the 6th cranial nerve

 Deafness due to inflammation of the 8th cranial nerve or structures in the middle ear